Ginhu/Ginhu/README.md

 <h2> About me</h2>

-<h3>I'm a front-end web developer training to become full-stack at Driven Education.
+<h3>I'm a fullstack web developer always looking for something new to learn.
 I'm really passionate about technology and enjoy creating innovative ways of solving everyday problems.
 I'm a mature team worker and adaptable to any challeging situations.
 Always looking to learn new skills and improve myself.
 My main goal as a developer is to help people out and make their life better in any way.
 I'm currently looking for a pisition where I can learn with more experienced developers and improve my skill set.</h3>
 <img src="./assets/Dev.png" align="right" alt="dev-image" width="450"/>